Karenlovesds/Agentic-RAG-Pipeline-for-Biopartnering-Insights/README.md

 ## 🎯 Overview

 This pipeline automatically collects, processes, and analyzes biomedical data from trusted sources to provide actionable biopartnering insights.
-It's designed to help researchers, BD teams, and leadership make faster, more confident decisions with full transparency and auditability.
+It's designed to help researchers, data science teams, and leadership make faster, more confident decisions with full transparency and auditability.
 The system is production-ready with automated monitoring, change detection, scheduled updates, and comprehensive business intelligence dashboards.

 ## ✨ Key Features